influxdata/docs-v2/content/v2.0/reference/flux/functions/testing/assertequals.md

 The `testing.assertEquals()` function tests whether two streams have identical data.
 If equal, the function outputs the tested data stream unchanged.
-If unequal, the function outputs an error.
+If unequal, the function returns an error.

 ```js
 import "testing"